hiteshcmonga/CrossroadTrafficMonitor/README.md

 Aim to create a system that:
 1. Handles up to 1000 unique vehicles across 3 categories (Bicycle, Car, Scooter).
 2. Handle state transitions between Init, Active, Error and Stop states.
-3. Register vehicle by ID, maintain a count of appearances and auto-reset after configurable period.
+3. Register vehicle by ID, maintain a count of appearances, errors, and auto-resets after configurable period.
 4. Provide alphabetical and per-category statistics.
 5. Optimize for runtime efficiency and avoid memory fragmentation.